dnybz/MeshBSD/README.md

 MeshBSD (under construction)
 ----------------------------

-Extensions on FreeBSD 11-RELEASE operating system for embedded systems.

-<pre><code>
-  This project is at an early stage!

-  Please, be patient, there is recent work in progress to reach the goal to provide an operating system for embedded systems based on FreeBSD 11-RELEASE.
-</code></pre>

 After I've read

 <pre><code>
   https://www.kernel.org/doc/Documentation/stable_api_nonsense.txt
 </code></pre>

-I was disgusted and I've decided to provide a set of components to build an operating system based on compoments from FreeBSD and OpenBSD operating system.
+I was disgusted and I've decided to build an operating system for embedded systems and mobile station based on FreeBSD operating system and components adopted and ported from OpenBSD and NetBSD.

+<pre><code>
+  This project is at an early stage!

+  Please, be patient, there is recent work in progress.
+</code></pre>

 This operation is divided into three major stages:
 --------------------------------------------------